HTTP API

 challenge

-(string, required): A PKCE code challenge.
-This challenge will be embedded in the magic link token. -
+(string, required): A PKCE code challenge that will be embedded in the magic link token. -

 callback_url